smrutiofficial/FoodLane/README.md

 - [License](#License)
 ## Introduction

 Welcome to the documentation of FoodLane (Static Restaurant App)!
-This simple web application is built using ==HTML, CSS, and JavaScript== to showcase a static representation of a restaurant's website.
+This simple web application is built using **HTML, CSS, and JavaScript** to showcase a static representation of a restaurant's website.

 ## Features